mihirgathani/Wildfire_Analysis_Project/README.md

 All other code is licensed under the [MIT licence](./LICENSE).

 ## Steps to run the code
-In order to run the code and get the required output, you would have to run the following steps:
+In order to run the code and get the required output, you would have to run the following files in order:

 - **Pre-run Information:** In order to successfully run the code, you need to clone/ download the repository and upload it to a Jupyter Environment (a place where .ipynb files can run).
 After this, you will need to ensure that the required Python packages are installed.
 Instructions to do so can be found in the individual code files.